 This health plan covers outpatient diagnostic tests, including prognostic or monitoring tests, when they are furnished by a covered provider.
 The results of these tests may lead to improvements in health outcomes.
+This health plan also covers medically necessary anesthesia services that may be required to perform covered outpatient diagnostic tests.
 This coverage includes:

 - Diagnostic lab tests.
 These tests normally use samples from the body such as blood, waste, or tissue.
 These tests allow providers to obtain information about a member's health to help to diagnose or to treat or to prevent disease. - Diagnostic x-ray and other imaging tests, when they are not performed as part of a covered surgical admission.
 These tests provide a radiological image of the internal body.
 These types of tests can be low-tech radiology services, such as ultrasounds or x-rays.
 Or, they can be high-tech radiology services, such as computerized axial tomography (CT scans), magnetic resonance imaging (MRI), positron emission tomography (PET scans), and nuclear cardiac imaging.
 Imaging tests may pair pictures of the body with functional measurements, such as a barium swallow test. - Other diagnostic tests not described above.
 These tests are used: to confirm or diagnose health problems; to monitor a condition; and/or to determine a course of treatment.
 Some examples of diagnostic tests are: capsule endoscopy; transcranial doppler study; and diagnostic machine tests, such as pulmonary function tests and Holter monitoring. - Preoperative tests.
 These tests must be performed before a scheduled inpatient or surgical day care unit admission for surgery.
 And, they must not be repeated during the admission.
-Some examples of these tests are: diagnostic lab tests; diagnostic x-ray and other imaging tests; and diagnostic machine tests. - Human leukocyte antigen testing or histocompatibility locus antigen testing.
+Some examples of these tests are: diagnostic lab tests; diagnostic x-ray and other imaging tests; and diagnostic machine tests.

+• Human leukocyte antigen testing or histocompatibility locus antigen testing.
 These tests are necessary to establish stem cell ("bone marrow") transplant donor suitability.
 They include testing for A, B, or DR antigens or any combination according to the guidelines of the Massachusetts Department of Public Health.